fizal619/pokeapi/readme.md

 ### Usage

 - Make requests to `http://fizal.me/pokeapi/api/<id>.json`. e.g `http://fizal.me/pokeapi/api/25.json` would give me the data for pikachu.
-- The response  bjody might be plain text because of the way github tried to avoid being used as a database.
+- The response  body might be plain text because of the way github tried to avoid being used as a database.
 Simply run `JSON.parse` on it. 😀
 - Please use the original api for data outside of the `/pokemon` endpoint.

 ![lol pokemon](https://media1.tenor.com/images/75a163d30bfdcc79014b5ed4ce9bb286/tenor.gif?itemid=4285044)